Sign up for access to discounts, event updates, and exclusive content

 In general, equipment can be shared.
 Most people will be happy to alternate with you on a fixed resistance machine, but small items like dumbbells or kettlebells are a little more difficult to share.

 Some equipment can't be easily shared at all, for example if it involves changing plates on a barbell, or if you/the person originally using the kit is taking extremely short rest periods.

 When asking someone how long they have left with a piece of kit, it's best not to bother them halfway through their set.
-Wait until they’re resting.
+A perfect example of good gym etiquette would be to wait until they're resting.